brianduff/penguin/Readme.md

 # Penguin

-Penguin provides a simple REST api for configuring domain blocklists for certain client.
+Penguin provides a simple REST api for configuring domain blocklists for certain client that are then synced to configuration for a Squid proxy.

 # APIs: